Old Mining Museum Building: Heritage listing

 The building has historical significance as a place that demonstrates the significant human activity of collecting mineral and geological objects of economic and intellectual interest, and is associated with six significant events and at least one significant person, Walter Liberty Vernon.
 It is representative of both turn of the century power station and museum buildings, and is rare example of a building especially converted for activities associated with museum for collecting, curating and exhibiting the objects of a particular human activity, mining.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The building is aesthetically distinctive.
 The building and chimney stack are very distinctive in form, style and detailing.
 The subject site and building, particularly the chimney stack, is very prominent in The Rocks and Circular Quay and is distinctly a strong visual feature to the local area.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The subject site and building have a special cultural, social and educational value as a former Mining Museum an Chemical Laboratories, responsible for collecting, collating, displaying and researching minerals and geological objects.
+The subject site and building have a special cultural, social and educational value as a former Mining Museum and Chemical Laboratories, responsible for collecting, collating, displaying and researching minerals and geological objects.
 It was also responsible for educating various peoples from Miners to the General Public with different degrees of detail about minerals and geological objects.
 This association with the site began in 1908 and continued until 1995.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 It is an important benchmark and reference type.
 As an original planned D C Power Station and later as a constructed public institution - a mining museum and chemical laboratory.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as aesthetically rare statewide.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 This item is assessed as scientifically representative statewide.
 This item is assessed as socially representative statewide.